-Just walking along the paths of Bryant Park can make you forget your troubles
+Just walking along the paths of Bryant Park in the Spring and Summer months can make you forget your troubles

 I continued my walk of the Garment District passing the New York Public Library admiring the stone carvings and statuary that is part of the entrance of the famous library.
 The library had just had a recent refreshing and looked magnificent with the fountains flowing and patrons filling the tables outside the building.

-The New York Public Guards the borders of Murray Hill from Fifth Avenue
+The New York Public Library guards the borders of Murray Hill from Fifth Avenue (During COVID)

 This famous iconic building was designed by the firm of Carrere and Hastings in the Beaux-Arts style and opened its doors May 23, 1911.
 The founding for this important library came from patronage of the wealth members of society who believed in the value education and opened it to the people.